eclipse-hawkbit/hawkbit-examples/hawkbit-device-simulator/README.md

 - Add it to `src/main/resources`

-## Get the devices from GCP registry
+## GCP Config

 - Set the projectId and the cloud region in the GCP_OTA.java
+- Create a `state` subscription on the state topic
-- Create a bucket: gsutil mb gs://FW/
+- Create a bucket: gsutil mb gs:///

 # hawkBit Device Simulator